fkia413/AMS-Individual-Project/README.md

 10. Acknowledgements: to trainer, colleagues etc.

-11. Versioning: each commit can store as separate versions and will use those versions in docker images as the tags, include info about what each version added to the project in the README if I have different versions. can omit this if I don't have different versions

 ## 1. Project Overview

 I have created an online storefront that fully conforms to a provided client specification.
 The website was made with ease of use and attractiveness in mind, and provides information about various products, product categories, pricing, and upcoming sales.

 I have used the following technologies in my project:

-1. Kanban (via Jira) for project management
+1. Kanban (via Jira) for project management and agile framework
 2. Git as the version control system
 3. GitHub for source code management
 4. HTML, CSS, JavaScript and Bootstrap for front-end development